phpredis/phpredis/README.markdown

 ### zRange
 -----
-_**Description**_: Returns a range of elements from the ordered set stored at the specified key, with values in the range [start, end]. start and stop are interpreted as zero-based indices:
+_**Description**_: Returns a range of elements from the ordered set stored at the specified key, with values in the range [start, end].

+Start and stop are interpreted as zero-based indices:
 0 the first element, 1 the second ...
 -1 the last element, -2 the penultimate ...

 ##### *Parameters*
 *key*
 *start*: long